IntentArchitect/Docs/articles/getting-started/tutorials/create-a-module/04-create-files-per-model/create-files-per-model.md

 <p><video style="max-width: 100%" muted="true" loop="true" autoplay="true" src="videos/module-builder-create-entity-template.mp4"></video></p>

 > [!WARNING]
-> It is always recommended to inspect the changes that Intent Architect wants to make to your codebase _before_ applying the them.
+> It is always recommended to inspect the changes that Intent Architect wants to make to your codebase _before_ applying them.
 >
 > [!NOTE]
 > You may notice that the `EntityTemplateRegistration.cs` class is wired up to create a new Template _instance_ for each `ClassModel` that is retrieved from the `Domain` Designer by Intent Architect's metadata management system.
-Later in this article you will see how a `ClassModel` ties up with a Class in the actual `Domain` Designer.
+Later in this article, you will see how a `ClassModel` ties up with a Class in the actual `Domain` Designer.
 >
 > ![Template Registration Class](images/entity-template-registration-class.png)
 >
 >Not every `ClassModel` has to create an `EntityTemplate` instance.
-A filter can be applied on the `GetModels(...)` method.
+A filter can be applied to the `GetModels(...)` method.
 [Learn more here](xref:templates.how-to-filter-templates).

 ## Implement Template Logic

-Next, we will implement the logic of the `Entity` Template, essentially _templatizing_ our entities pattern.
-In this tutorial we will create `public` properties for each _attribute_ and _association_ that we describe in the `Domain` Designer.
+Next, we will implement the logic of the `Entity` Template, essentially _templatizing_ our entity's pattern.
+In this tutorial, we will create `public` properties for each _attribute_ and _association_ that we describe in the `Domain` Designer.

 1. Open the `MyModule.Entities` code solution in your IDE (e.g. Visual Studio).
 2. Open the `EntityTemplate.tt` file.